Long COVID

 Long COVID is a condition where some people experience persistent symptoms, 3 months after getting COVID-19.

-International evidence on COVID- 19 estimates about 10–30% of non-hospitalized cases, 50–70% of hospitalized cases and 10–12% of vaccinated cases.
+International evidence on COVID- 19 estimates the incidence of Long COVID about 10–30% of non-hospitalized cases, 50–70% of hospitalized cases and 10–12% of vaccinated cases.
 There is no test for Long COVID, diagnosing it means doctors have to rule out other conditions with similar symptoms.
 A confirmed test for COVID-19 is helpful for a diagnosis of Long COVID.

 Many people with long COVID are reporting similar symptoms to those who have chronic fatigue syndrome/myalgic encephalomyelitis (CFS/ME).
 Long COVID and CFS are both post viral conditions